danmayer/danmayer.github.com/_posts/2015-02-18-safer-refactoring-on-legacy-systems.md

         - is_some_special_thing?
         + helpful_thing.is_some_special_thing?

 After thinking, I had made all the changes.
 I ran the test suite.
 I had a bunch of errors and failures.
 I missed various calls.
 Some places didn't have access to the initialized object.
 I fixed both good and bad tests (tests which basically had hard coded expectations), and got everything passing.
 I looked at my diff and realized I had been all over the code, changing far more files than expected and having to fix more unexpected failures than imagined.
-I knew this had become riskier than initially imagined and it took me far longer to get to the complete state than I thought it would.
-I knew that the tests in the legacy app weren't covering the change well enough and went though some manual testing and fixed.
+I knew this had become riskier than initially imagined.
+Also the time it took me was far longer to get to reach a completed state than I thought it would.
+I knew that the tests in the legacy app weren't covering the change well enough and went though manual testing myself along with related fixes.
 I then passed it off to the mobile team to help QA since it would effect some mobile APIs.
 We finally deployed it, and boom exceptions.
 A quick rollback and fix, deploy...
-All seems good a few hours later some error reports come in, with another minor issue which didn't cause any exceptions...
-Another fix and the long 8 day journey of the minor refactoring is over.
+All seems good a few hours later some error reports come in, with another minor issue which didn't raise any exceptions...
+Another fix released.
+Finally, the long 8 day journey of the minor refactoring is over.

 # The way I should have made the change

 I should have broken this into two steps.
 It would have made the initial estimate far more accurate at a few hours.
 It would have significantly reduced the risk.
-It also would have reduced the scope of where I needed to focus testing both manual and automated to catch any unexpected changes.
+It also would have reduced the scope of where I needed to focus testing, both manual and automated to catch any unexpected changes.

-* Replace global methods implementation in module wrapper to simple make calls to the new gem.
+* Replace global methods implementation in module wrapper to simply make calls to the new gem.
 Initially leaving all callers as they are
 * After that has been successfully deployed, slowly move callers to direct calls, where it makes sense.
 Otherwise leave the level of abstraction as a single container for all interactions with the gem.

 That change looks something like this